lab596/SonicLink/README.md

 ## 📌 Overview

-The goal of SonicLink is to use existing music based datasets such as [Spotify Music Dataset](https://www.kaggle.com/datasets/solomonameh/spotify-music-dataset) to generate a community of individuals who are able to add unique `tags` and  `likes` to songs they enjoy building a new level of musical interaction.
+The goal of SonicLink is to use existing muisc based datasets such as [Spotify Music Dataset](https://www.kaggle.com/datasets/solomonameh/spotify-music-dataset) to create meaningful connections based on interactions with songs.
+By making unique `tags` and  `likes`, users can be matched to others by the songs they enjoy.
+Building a whole new level of musical interaction!

 ### 🏷️ What are tags?
  Tags are meant to be community generated quips that users can attach to a specific song.
 They are meant to classify songs in a fun a playful manner to express interest or connections.